-But, if you will be away from the outdoor boiler, or cannot continue to use the boiler, antifreeze may be your best option.
+But, if you will be away from the outdoor furnace, or cannot continue to use the boiler, antifreeze may be your best option.
 You may also have health issues or in rare cases, you face the risk of having no electricity for an extended period of time – these are also considerations.

 Antifreeze as water treatment?
 NOPE!
-This is the most important point and often misunderstood – even if you use antifreeze, you must STILL use Liquid Armor water treatment.
+This is the most important point and is often misunderstood – even if you use antifreeze, you must STILL use Liquid Armor water treatment.
 Antifreeze is NOT a substitute for water treatment and will not protect your boiler from corrosion.
 Remember the rule: “Always keep your boiler full of properly treated water!”
 Always use Liquid Armor water treatment!

 Which type of antifreeze is best?
 You MUST NEVER USE automobile antifreeze, also known as ethylene glycol – never, period.
 This is a toxic product, it will void your warranty, and you must never have this in your home.
 (If you have used this in your boiler, remove it immediately and dispose of it properly.)
 You may only use food-grade propylene glycol.
 Do not use RV antifreeze – that is intended only for toilets and drains.
 You will need to use a concentrated propylene glycol product similar to Dow Frost or Noble NOBURST.
-Also remember that some brands of antifreeze need to be periodically recharged.
-Use only high quality propylene glycol!
+Also, remember that some brands of antifreeze need to be periodically recharged.
+Use only high-quality propylene glycol!